nn-dma/engineering-conversation/README.md

 2. how might we design the initial data accessibility?
 3. is the data homogenisation possible to achieve?
 4. any other unknowns that we haven't thought of?

+# Setup and Dependencies

+## The automated way

+The project, and its dependencies, can be set up using [`mise`](https://mise.jdx.dev/)

+## The manual way

+You need to have the following installed and available in your path:

+* python (version 3.10)
+* poetry (pip install poetry)

+## Dependencies and Running the tests

+To install the project dependencies initially, run `poetry install` in the root of the project.

+To run the tests, `poetry run pytest` in the root of the project.